Table of Contents

 What's the Average?

-Theoretically, dogs that are not working breeds or bred for certain purposes, will tend to spend their days a little more sedentary, lazing around and doing nothing.
+Theoretically, dogs that are not working breeds or bred for specific purposes tend to spend their days a little more sedentary, lazing around and doing nothing.

-If you notice anything unusual on how many hours a day do dogs sleep and outside of the normal for your dog, you should get your dog a vet check-up.
+If you notice anything unusual about how many hours a day dogs sleep and outside of the normal for your dog, you should get a vet check-up.

 How Do Dogs Sleep?

-With this in mind, researchers have developed a special non-invasive canine polysomnography method, a type of sleep study for dogs (Kis et al. 2014).
+With this in mind, researchers have developed a unique non-invasive canine polysomnography method, a type of sleep study for dogs (Kis et al. 2014).

 - Slow-wave sleep (SWS) – low brain activity, light “nap” type of sleep